 Physical Traits of the Chowpit

 The Chowpit is strong, stocky, and muscular as the body form of this hybrid takes after the American Pit Bull parent.

-It can be medium or large in size and typically stands low to the ground.
-It’s heavily built and has a wide jaw which has a strong grip.
+It can be medium or large and typically stands low to the ground.
+It’s heavily built and has a wide jaw that has a strong grip.

 The Chow Chow inheritance means that the muzzle is often of medium length and sports a black nose.

 Its feet may appear webbed and sturdy.
 Its tail can be positioned straight out or be sickle-shaped and slightly curled at the back.